 Over the last 10 years, many migrant workers have moved to Israel from Africa, China, Romania, and South America.
 While there are no precise figures with many living in the country illegally, it's estimated there are up to 203,000 migrants, including 60,000 African migrants.

 Around 92% of Israelis live in urban areas.
-There were more than 300,000 Israelis in West Bank settlements, 250,000 in East Jerusalem, and 20,000 in Golan Heights settlements in 2009.
+There were more than 300,000 Israelis in West Bank settlements, 250,000 in East Jerusalem, and 20,000 in Golan Heights settlements as of 2009.
 6.5% of the population is made up of Israeli settlers.
 Almost 8,000 were living in the Gaza Strip until they were evacuated during the country's disengagement plan a decade ago.

 During the establishment of the State of Israel, there were only 806,000 residents.
 In 1949, the population crossed over the one million mark.
-Nine years later, in 1958, the population crossed the two million mark, indicating a positive population growth rate.
+Nine years later, in 1958, the population crossed the two million mark, indicating a strong positive population growth rate.

 In early 1994, Israel had a population of approximately 5.3 million people.
 Of this, 81.5% were Jewish, 14.1% were Muslim and 2.7% were Christian, while 1.7% was comprised of Druze and others.
 The main factor that led to positive population growth was the large number of Jewish immigrants that arrived from all corners of the world.
 In 1948-1951, there were approximately 687,000 who arrived at the shore of the State of Israel.
 The majority of these were survivors from the Nazi extermination camps located in Europe, as well as members of communities whose migration originated from the Arab countries in Asia and North Africa.